GeneralMagicio/ux-audits/README.md

 # Web3 UX Audits
-Identifying user pain points and business value opportunities of the Web3 applications deployed to Mainnet.
+Design audits of the Web3 applications deployed to Ethereum Mainnet.

-A UX Audit is an expert assessment of your product's performance in terms of usability and user experience.
+A UX Audit is an expert assessment of product's performance in terms of usability and user experience.
 The process examines and rates the existing user journeys to reveal actionable areas of improvement.

 Web3 Applications audited: